logo

 Submit mode

 Switch to event mode for those flows.
-The widget still injects the captcha_attestation hidden input, but instead of calling form.submit() it dispatches a captchaapi:attested CustomEvent on the form.
-Your listener finishes the submission however the framework expects — calling a Livewire method, triggering an htmx request, sending a fetch, etc. The event bubbles, so a single listener on a parent element can catch attestations from any nested form.
+The widget still injects the captchaapi_response hidden input, but instead of calling form.submit() it dispatches a captchaapi:solved CustomEvent on the form.
+Your listener finishes the submission however the framework expects - calling a Livewire method, triggering an htmx request, sending a fetch, etc. The event bubbles, so a single listener on a parent element can catch responses from any nested form.

 Setting the mode